AuroraHealth12/moyoECG_bootloader/README.md

 ## moyoECG device bootloader with BLE firmware update capability

-This bootloader version by default starts in BLE mode and allows to update uECG firmware using an app.
-It can also be switched into base station mode for firmware uploading using nodejs-based PC tool (requires base station).
+By default, this bootloader version initiates in BLE mode, facilitating moyoECG firmware updates through a dedicated app.
+Additionally, it offers the flexibility to switch to base station mode for firmware uploads utilizing a nodejs-based PC tool, necessitating the presence of a base statio